TALXIS/docs/src/en/customizer-guide/required-application-consent.md

 * Access Data Feed as Current User
 * Sign in and read user profile

+## TALXIS - STS
+This application is used for issuing tokens for sharing links, it also writes expiration information to `talxis_issuedtokens` table in target Dataverse.

+### Permissions (delegated)
+* Access Common Data Service (Dataverse) as organization user
+* Sign in and read user profile

 ## TALXIS - STS - Flow
-This application is used for issuing tokens for sharing links.
+Used for interacting with [TALXIS - STS](#talxis---sts) from Power Automate.

 ### Permissions (delegated)
 * Sign in and read user profile